bhojpur/ode/README.md

 ## Installation

 It works as a standalone HTML5 web application.
-The latest version can be used with WebGL-enabled desktop browsers (Chrome, Firefox, Opera) and allows limited usage with mobile browsers (Android Chrome).
+The latest version can be used with `WebGL`-enabled desktop browsers (Chrome, Firefox, Opera) and allows limited usage with mobile browsers (Android Chrome).
 Version for Safari (macOS, iOS) is planned for future.